 There is something alluring about the great outdoors and seeing the world.
 But most prefer to see it from the comfort a vehicle, whether that be car, airplane, train or boat.

-For a select few, the world is better observed from the vantage point of ones two feet, the same two feet that took him or her to his kaleidoscopic destination.
+For a select few, the world is better observed from the vantage point of ones two feet, the same two feet that took him or her to a kaleidoscopic destination.

 Frank Lenz grew up in a time of the horse and carriage, when the bicycle was just gaining popularity.
 It was a time before the car was regarded as mainstream, much less even a viable option for travel.
 The idea of cycling was so big that everyone wanted to buy one, even if they couldn't afford it.
 With high demand for the new 'safety' bike, several companies were producing these wheels.
 Unfortunately, the retail prices for these cycles became so low that that many bike sellers, sold themselves out of business.